Cross Country Running

 All Cross Country events take place on a Saturday; on off road, lapped circuits.
 However, these must not be confused with trail routes.
 There are no loose rocks or boulders to climb over in Cross Country, and the racing pace is only very slightly slower than it would be on the road.

 At Rand Road Warriors there’s a group of us who compete in as many leagues as we can.
-We take the club gazebo, have a braai, and make a day of it.
+Rand Road Warriors like to take the Club gazebo with to Cross Country League events.
+Have a braai, and make a day of it.
 It really is a great family day out, good fun, it gives your body a running break from pounding on hard tarmac, and it makes you mentally and physically stronger.